 HISTORY OF PRESIDENTS’ DAY

-Two great wars, one for freedom of independent government, one for a different kind of freedom.
+Two great wars, one for freedom of independent government, the other for a different kind of freedom.
 More Americans died in that second war than all other wars Americans were ever involved in… because the dead were counted on both sides.

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.